Seismic Wave Propagation Analysis

 D - Pipe outside diameter

-Sy - Yield Stress at operating temperature
+Sy - Yield stress at operating temperature

-Sh - Code Allowable Stress at operating temperature
+Sh - Allowable stress at operating temperature

 References